blastlab/indoornavi-android-api/Documentation/source/Android-API/algo.md

 # __Localization__

-One of the functionality of the library is the possibility of user location via Bluetooth.
+One of the functionality of the library is the possibility of user localization via Bluetooth.
-This allows display lockaly current position of the phone and allows the recording of definite coordinates to the database for later analysis of the history coordinates.
+This allows to locally display current position of the user's device and allows the recording of definite coordinates to the database for later analysis of the history coordinates.

 ## __Service__